 Since that first visit, I’ve gotten to know the artist better, and I've spent more time with his work.
 We've talked over meals.
 In June of 2004 we participated in a lecture series as part of the Domestic Odyssey

 Exhibit at the San Jose Museum of Art.
 It has taken time for May’s work to sink in.
 It locates itself in territory that’s easy to miss.
 I’m guessing the Dixie Chicks won’t be stopping by at Tony’s place anytime soon, or any curators with an office in sight of a Frank Gehry building, either.
 It happens to the best of them.

 Not long ago, I headed for San Jose to have lunch with May.
 Stuck in traffic, I phoned ahead to say I’d be late.
 “I’ve made some tuna salad and we can have sandwiches.”
 He said.
 “Is that okay?”

 It reminded me of a lunch with Tony a year earlier.
 Artist Michael McMillen had been in Santa Clara working on an installation at the de Saisset Museum.
 It had occurred to me these two artists might hit it off, so I suggested we meet for lunch.
 And we did—at Tony's house.
 He'd prepared a mushroom omelet.
 As we sat down to eat, he explained he'd gathered the wild mushrooms himself.
-I have to admit that his words sent spike of anxiety through my chest and, as the three of us sat getting acquainted between forkfuls, I comforted myself with the thought of how May does things, that is, with exacting attention.
+I have to admit that his words sent a spike of anxiety through my chest and, as the three of us sat chatting between forkfuls, I comforted myself with the thought of how May does things, that is, with exacting attention.